toshok/ebozz/README.md

 ## Why?

 I wanted to play Trinity (version 4, so still not working), and wanted a task that felt smaller than some of the things I have to do for toshok/echojs.

 ## License

-do whatever you want with it.
+MIT.  do whatever you want with it.